SymbiFlow/symbiflow-common-config/CONTRIBUTING.md

-# Contributing to SymbiFlow Projects
+# Contributing to F4PGA Projects

-There are a couple of guidelines when contributing to SymbiFlow Projects which are listed here.
+There are a couple of guidelines when contributing to F4PGA Projects which are listed here.

 ### Sending